AII4-0/TinyML-STM32/README.md

     # ./minimal <model> <index to start inference in C_1_test_400.h>
     ./minimal ../../output/gan_0_quant.tflite 0
     ```
-4. The result must be the same as the result of the `tsad-benchmark/check_tflite_model.py` scipt.
+4. The result must be the same as the result of the `tsad-benchmark/check_tflite_model.py` script.

 ## 3 Generate the TFLiteMicro library for the embedded system